 top of page

-The Father Wound is one of the most overlooked yet influential emotional patterns many adults carry — especially high-functioning, capable people who feel constant pressure to perform, struggle with rest, or second-guess themselves despite outward success.
+The Father Wound is one of the most overlooked yet influential emotional patterns many adults carry.
+This is especially true for high-functioning, capable individuals who feel constant pressure to perform.
+They often struggle with rest and second-guess themselves, despite outward success.
+Unlike obvious trauma, the Father Wound often forms quietly.
+Because it’s subtle, it’s easy to mistake its effects for personality traits.

 This article explains what the Father Wound is, how it develops, how it shows up in everyday life, and what healing it actually looks like.